-Besides the fact that taking into account the roof effects increases the level of confidence that any measure splitting is correct, exploiting them provides, when it can be measured with sufficient precision, the chemical shift of the relevant coupling partner.
-(Sykora, 2008) This information normally requires a 2D COSY spectrum, but extracting this information for the 1D spectrum has the additional advantage to identify which of the coupling observed in a given multiplet corresponds to the designated coupling partner.
-In other words, instead of only qualitatively pointing to the side of the spectrum where one should look for the coupling partner of a signal showing roof effects, one can actually point to the chemical shift of the partner according to:
+Besides the fact that taking into account the roof effects increases the level of confidence that any measure splitting is correct, exploiting them provides, when it can be measured with sufficient precision, the chemical shift of the relevant coupling partner (Stan Sykora, personal communication, 2008).
+This information normally requires a 2D COSY spectrum, but extracting this information for the 1D spectrum has the additional advantage of identifying which of the couplings observed in a given multiplet corresponds to the designated coupling partner.
+In other words, instead of only qualitatively pointing to the side of the spectrum where one should look for the coupling partner of a signal showing roof effects, one can actually point to the chemical shift of the partner according to of Fig. 7, taken from the H spectrum of a sample of taxol (Peng et al., 1997), $\Delta\delta/J = 6.6$ .
+Indeed, the second-order effect should not be too strong to prevent the minor line of the doublet from being too small to be measured accurately.
+Similarly, if the effect is too weak, the difference of intensity of the two lines of the doublet becomes too small to be significant and generate large errors because $1/\tan(\theta)$ becomes quite large when $\theta$ is small (see the example in Fig. S6 in the Supplement).
+Taking into account the error in the partner position by standard error propagation calculation is therefore essential to avoid misinterpretation.
+Obviously, the chances of success of simply picking the nearest multiplet about the expected chemical shift as the true partner depends on the complexity of the spectra.

-$$\delta{partner} = \delta{ref.} + \frac{J}{\tan(\theta)}.$$ (2)
+$$\delta{\text{partner}} = \delta{\text{ref.}} + \frac{J}{\tan(\theta)}.$$ (2)